LlewBach/aj-builder/README.md

 The site updates to include every new git push.

-### How to run locally
+### How to run this project locally

+1. Download the IDE of your choice as well as Git.
-1. Visit the GitHub repository for [AJHandyman]().
+1. Visit the GitHub repository for [AJHandyman](https://github.com/LlewBach/aj-builder).
+2. Click on "Code" and copy the HTTPS link.
+3. Create the folder where you would like to save the repository.
+4. In your terminal, navigate to the folder and then input 'git clone ', then paste the HTTPS link and press enter.
+5. Open the folder in your IDE.
+Use the Live Server extension to view the HTML pages.

 ## Credits

 [Back to top](#mileston-1-project---anthony-jones-handyman)

 In building this project, I used GPT-4 extensively as a resource to look up things quickly, discover new tools and learn how to use them.
 I also used it to try to diagnose problems I came across.
+I also used GPT-4 to draw me images of 'Anthony' and the logo.
 My use of GPT-4 is documented in the Building section.

 StackOverflow provided me with a quick way of centering Bootstrap's carousel caption vertically.
 This is highlighted in the code and Building section.

-I used the Bootstrap framework for advanced features such as the navbar, dropdown menus, carousel and contact form.
+I used the Bootstrap framework and documentation for advanced features such as the navbar, dropdown menus, carousel and contact form.

+I used Unsplash for all real images as they are free to use. https://unsplash.com/

 I would like to thank my mentor Ben Kavanagh for his sharp eye, great feedback and encouragement.
+I also looked up to the README of his first project, [Hard Drivers](https://github.com/BAK2K3/hard-drivers) as a mark to aspire to.